JoseFcoMH/riboseq_pipeline_gatfield/README.md

 `snakemake --cores n`

-To run the pipeline on a cluster (e.g. Curnagl cluster of UNIL), you need a global profile and a workflow profile (in addition to the pipeline config.yaml):
+To run the pipeline on a cluster (e.g. Curnagl cluster of UNIL), you need to open a tmux session, activate your conda environment and run your snakemake command frontend.
+Do not forget to create a global profile and a workflow profile.

+`tmux new-session -s snakepipe_session`

+`conda activate snakepipe`

 `snakemake --profile $global_profile --workflow-profile $workflow_profile --configfile $config`